Officer injured after police chase in Newark ends in foot pursuit

 CLIFTON, New Jersey -- A police chase from Newark ended with a foot pursuit in a Clifton parking lot.

-The suspects, wanted for a previous shooting, were chased by police north on Route 21 just after 5:30 a.m.
+The suspects, who were wanted for a previous shooting, were chased by police north on Route 21 just after 5:30 a.m.
+Tuesday.

+They crashed through a fence and bushes into the Kingsland Road parking lot.

 ----------